MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2025-05-30-vod-part-1-background.markdown

 ## Introduction

-This post examines existing AI-powered programming solutions, across the entire gamut.
+This post examines emerging AI-powered programming tools, across the wide range in which they're being used.
 There are currently varying levels of automation being used in the programming context.
-The range of automation ranges from existing tools such as linters, IDEs to recent additions such as Microsoft Co-Pilot style IDEs such as Cursor.
+The range of automation ranges from existing tools such as coding IDEs to tools promising full automation such as Devin.ai, along with my own personal attempts to create tools in this space.

 ## Existing Solutions